Cycles in the de Rham cohomology of abelian varieties over number fields: Frobenius Tori and the Mumford--Tate conjecture

+By \cite{Kisin}*{Lem.~1.1.1} and the existence of $\mu_v$, the subgroup $P$ of $G_{\aT,\bar{K}}^\circ$ preserving the Hodge filtration is parabolic and the subgroup $U$ of $G_{\aT,\bar{K}}^\circ$ acting trivially on the graded pieces of $H^1\dR(A/\bar{K})$ is the unipotent radical of $P$.\footnote{Strictly speaking, the existence of $\mu_v$ shows that after base change to $K_v$, the group $P_{K_v}$ is parabolic and $U_{K_v}$ is its unipotent radical.
+However, these two properties still hold over any subfield of $K_v$.} Moreover, the action of $P$ on the graded pieces is induced by a cocharacter of $P/U$.
+Then given a Levi subgroup of $P$, one can construct a cocharacter of $G_{\aT,\bar{K}}^\circ$ inducing the desired filtration and vice versa.
+Therefore, the assertions follow from the existence of a Levi subgroup over $\bar{K}$ and the fact that any two of such Levi subgroups are conjugate. \end{proof}

-\begin{proof}[Proof of \Cref{MTpair}] Let $\mu$ be some cocharacter constructed in \Cref{Kbarcochar} and $G$ be the smallest normal $\bQ$-subgroup of $G_{\mathrm{dR}}^\circ$ such that $G(\bar{\bQ})$ contains the image of $\mu$.
-Notice that different choices of $\mu$ are conjugate to each other over $\bar{\bQ}$ and hence the definition of $G$ is independent of the choice of $\mu$.
+\begin{proof}[Proof of \Cref{MTpair}] Let $\mu$ be some cocharacter constructed in \Cref{Kbarcochar} and $G$ be the smallest normal $\bQ$-subgroup of $G_{\aT}^\circ$ such that $G(\bar{\bQ})$ contains the image of $\mu$.
+We first show that $(G,\rho)$ is a strong Mumford--Tate pair over $\bQ$.\footnote{The pair $(G,\rho)$ is canonical.
+Indeed, different choices of $\mu$ are conjugate to each other over $\bar{\bQ}$ by an element in $G_\aT^\circ(\bQ)$ and hence the definition of $G$ is independent of the choice of $\mu$.}